malekcoders/File-Handling/README.md

 #### Implementation
 Do the implementation of the `createFile` method:
-1. Create a file object of `FileWriter` class with the name that given in the method argument.
+1. Create a file object of `FileWriter` class with the name that is given in the method argument.
-2. Write into the file, using the `write` method of the FileWriter class.
+2. Write into the file, by using the `write` method of the FileWriter class.
-3. Close the file stream, using the `close` method of the FileWriter class.
+3. Close the file stream, by using the `close` method of the FileWriter class.
-4. Call it in the main method.
+4. In the main method, call the `createFile` method.

 ```
 public static void createFile(String fileName) throws IOException {